pkuoslab/Paladin/README.md

 ### Replay
 The saved graph file is used to replay
-- stop testing before replay
+- use `Ctril+C` to stop exploration
-- or use `java -jar paladin.jar -p` to replay
+- use `java -jar paladin.jar -p` to start replay
 - request `http://127.0.0.1:5700/replay?serial=xxx&nodes=activity_id` to generate a test case that reaches a specific page.
 The target page is identified by a unique id.
 To find all available id and corresponding screenshot, you can save screenshot while testing by setting `config.json`.
 - you can also request `http://127.0.0.1:5700/replay?serial=xxx&nodes=all` to generate a group of test cases that cover all available pages in the graph.